 Measuring for a chair that provides the seated person with the correct amount of support and protection is incredibly important.

-From pressure management & relief to postural support that can prevent slipping and falling, finding the correct seating will also ensure that a patient is comfortable in their new care chair.
+From pressure management & relief to postural support that can prevent slipping and falling, finding the correct seating will also ensure that a patient is comfortable in their riser recliner or care chair.

 Incorrect seating measurements can result in a chair too big or too small.